Here’s what you need to know to execute a show-stopping geotargeting campaign.

 To run geotargeting advertising throughout the mobile ecosystem, there are numerous approaches and tools available.
 Products like VISIT Local make it easy for marketers to build location-based audiences and then push them to demand-side platforms for campaign delivery and measurement.
 There are also numerous self-serve tools available for creating and delivering geotargeted ads, such as GroundTruth’s self-serve platform.

-The major ad networks themselves also provide geotargeting capabilities, with the ability to select predefined audiences of things like car shoppers, McDonald’s diners, etc.
+The major ad networks themselves also provide geotargeting capabilities, with the ability to select predefined audiences of things like car shoppers, McDonald’s diners, etc. While these are easy to find and use, they provide a limited level of precision targeting.

 Important Considerations for Geotargeting